 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for many cancers.
+Some cancer risk factors, like smoking, can be changed.
+Others, like a person’s age or family history, can’t be changed.

-But risk factors don't tell us everything.
-Having a risk factor, or even several, does not mean that you will get the disease.
+But having a risk factor, or even several, does not mean that you will get the disease.
 On the other hand, some men who develop penile cancer have no known risk factors.
-Even if a man does have one or more risk factors for penile cancer, it is impossible to know for sure how much that risk factor may have contributed to causing his cancer.

 Scientists have found certain risk factors that make a man more likely to develop penile cancer.

 HPV is passed from one person to another during skin-to-skin contact with an infected area of the body.
-HPV can be spread during sex -- including vaginal, anal, and oral – but sex doesn't have to occur for the infection to spread.
+HPV can be spread during sex – including vaginal, anal, and oral – but sex doesn’t have to occur for the infection to spread.
 All that is needed is skin-to-skin contact with an area of the body infected with HPV.
-Infection with HPV seems to be able to be spread from one part of the body to another, for example, infection may start in the penis and then spread to the anus.
-The only way to completely prevent anal and genital HPV infection may be to never allow another person to have contact with those areas of the body.
+Infection with HPV can also spread from one part of the body to another.
+For example, infection may start in the penis and then spread to the anus.

 HPV infection is common.
-One study found that about half of men 18 and older have a genital HPV infection at any point in time.
-In most people, the body is able to clear the infection on its own.
+Some research has suggested that about half of all men have a genital HPV infection at any point in time.
+In most men, the body clears the infection on its own.
 In some, however, the infection does not go away and becomes chronic.
-Chronic infection, especially with high-risk HPV types, can eventually cause certain cancers, including penile cancer.
+Chronic infection, especially with certain HPV types, can eventually cause some types of cancer, including penile cancer.
 Men who are not circumcised are more likely to get and stay infected with HPV.

 Not being circumcised